 I don’t have any personal experience with Rootology Breathe Free, but I really like the ingredients and the reviews are outstanding.
 It may be worth trying some for herbal allergy relief.

-Neti pots are fabulous at cleaning out the sinuses and rinsing away pollen residue and relieving congestion and other allergy symptoms.
+Neti pots are fabulous at cleaning out the sinuses and rinsing away pollen residue and relieving congestion and other allergy symptoms, making them great natural remedies for allergies.
 You can use a traditional neti pot like this one by Ancient Secrets or try more of a squirt bottle approach.
 Just ALWAYS use distilled water or boiled tap water with any sort of nasal rinse, NEVER use just plain tap water.

 Does the thought of trying a neti pot paralyze you with fear or just makes you squeamish?
 Check out this great, easy to follow video on how to use a neti pot.
 Here is the Himalayan salt used in the video.